costinbanu/PhpbbInDotnet/README.md

 - Personalized pagination (per user and topic)
 - Attachment upload quota (per group)
 - Personalized edit time of own posts (per group or user, with the latter taking precedence if both defined)
+- Post soft delete and "recycle bin" functionality for moderators and admins (deleted posts are kept for a configurable period of time and can be restored during this period)

 ## Further reading
 ### Technical considerations
-This application targets .Net 5.0 and is platform agnostic.
+This application targets .Net 6.0 and is platform agnostic.

 However, it has not yet been researched if the database support can be extended further than the MySQL-compatible languages.
 Given that the code leverages both stored procedures and inline SQL (through [Dapper](https://github.com/DapperLib/Dapper)), as well as LINQ-to-SQL statements (through [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/)), it is expected that multiple database support might not be trivial and might take more time to set up.